gerardoiornelas/gerardoiornelas/README.md

 ---

 ### 🔭 What I’m currently focused on
-- Building **Qripton**, a security layer designed to make encryption effortless and repeatable
+- Building **Crittora**, a security layer designed to make encryption effortless and repeatable
 - Improving **developer workflows** around serverless, Python, and TypeScript
 - Exploring **zero-knowledge proofs**, **identity-bound encryption**, and **stateless key systems**